ASCRees/GitHubMemberSearch-TypeScript/README.md

 # README

-This repository holds an example of performing a search of the GitHub repository by username from a single html page.
-The result will show users name, location, avatar along with the top five repositories based upon star gazer rating.
+GitHubMemberSearch-Typescript is a simple one page Typescript application that allows the user to search github.com for a user, based upon their username and will display their name, location and avatar, along with the the top five repositories based upon stargazer rating.
+If no results are found the system will display an appropriate message.

-The code is written in typescript and contains some jasmine tests.
+The code demonstrates an example of using promises to perform the asynchronous fetch.

-The jasmine tests can be executed displaying the SpecRunner.html file in a browser.
+The jasmine unit tests can be executed displaying the SpecRunner.html file in a browser.
-The tests use the repository ascrees.

 ![image](https://user-images.githubusercontent.com/28151071/77829841-7a1d8780-711c-11ea-9bea-d80f5861229a.png)